Kateryna Maksimentseva

 388 Hudson Street, New York, NY

 With a background in architecture, urban design, and landscape architecture, Dhwani Mehta brings a multidisciplinary approach to projects ranging from site design to large-scale urban realm interventions.
-She has experience across all project phases, from concept and design development to construction drawings and site supervision. collaborating closely with designers, engineers, construction teams, and community stakeholders.
-Currently, Dhwani is contributing project visualization to community-focused design projects such as the Coney Island Creek Resilience Project.
-Before joining Starr Whitehouse, Dhwani was an urban and landscape designer at AECOM, where she worked on design development and construction documentation for resilience projects like NYC DEP’s Kissena Cloudburst Hub.
+She has experience across all project phases, from concept and design development to construction drawings and site supervision.
+Dhwani currently manages Starr Whitehouse’s urban design effort on a FEMA-funded resilience study for Esplanade Gardens, a former Mitchell-Lama development that abuts the Harlem River in East Harlem.
+In Brooklyn, she is developing project visualization for the Starr Whitehouse-led Coney Island Creek Resilience Project.
+In the Bronx, she contributed site and existing conditions analysis for the Starr Whitehouse-led Pelham Bay Park Access Study.
+Before joining Starr Whitehouse, Dhwani was an urban and landscape designer at AECOM, working on design development and construction documentation for resilience projects like NYC DEP’s Kissena Cloudburst Hub.
 Dhwani holds a Master’s in Architecture Studies and Urbanism from the Massachusetts Institute of Technology and a Bachelor’s in Architecture from KRVIA, Mumbai University, where she is a licensed architect.
 While at MIT, she was selected for the MIT DesignX and MIT PKG accelerator programs, co-founding a hyperlocal digital platform that connects businesses and supports urban economies in informal settlements in India.

 Representative Projects: